RedCrewOS/api-sdk-creator-js/http-api-client/README.md

 with hopefully just enough theory to help users (SDK developers) understand design decisions made and how to use the building blocks in this library to quickly and confidently create SDKs.

-With that in mind, the observant reader may have noticed that the function types mentioned like `HttpRequestPolicy` and others actually return an `Async` of "type" where "type" is one of the core SDK types.
+With that in mind, any reader that has poked around this library may have noticed that the function types mentioned like `HttpRequestPolicy` and others actually return an `Async` of "type" where "type" is one of the core SDK types.
 This is because in real world programs, and especially in an SDK we have to deal with errors, and asynchronous behaviour which means we need some additional tools to compose our SDK pipe together.

 ### Using railway tracks to create SDKs